cboylan/jenkins-log-console-log/README.md

 It is available as a build-step and as a post-build action.

+## Usage

+The plugin is not yet in the Jenkins plugin store.
+Download the .hpi file from the release archive and add it to your Jenkins server manually.

+To use it in declarative pipeline:

+    steps {
+        step([$class: 'ConsoleLogToWorkspaceBuildStep', fileName: './consoleLog.txt', writeConsoleLog: true, blockOnAllOutput: true])
+    }

+## Development

 To build the plugin, install maven and jdk (java-development-kit) and run:

     mvn package